What Do Both Prokaryotes And Eukaryotes Have

 Understanding the commonalities between prokaryotic and eukaryotic cells isn't just an academic exercise; it has practical implications for various fields, including medicine, biotechnology, and environmental science.
 Here are some tips and expert advice for leveraging this knowledge:

 4. Explore the evolutionary history of life: The similarities and differences between prokaryotic and eukaryotic cells provide valuable insights into the evolutionary history of life on Earth.
 By comparing the genomes and cellular structures of different organisms, scientists can reconstruct the evolutionary relationships between them.
-For example, the endosymbiotic theory proposes that mitochondria and chloroplasts, the organelles responsible for energy production in eukaryotic cells, were originally free-living prokaryotes that were engulfed by an ancestral eukaryotic cell.
+As an example, the endosymbiotic theory proposes that mitochondria and chloroplasts, the organelles responsible for energy production in eukaryotic cells, were originally free-living prokaryotes that were engulfed by an ancestral eukaryotic cell.
 This theory is supported by the fact that mitochondria and chloroplasts have their own DNA and ribosomes, which are similar to those found in prokaryotes.

 FAQ